Kinetic freeze-out properties from transverse momentum spectra of pions in high energy proton-proton collisions: Results and discussion

-Indeed, $\sqrt{s_{NN}}\approx10$ GeV is a special energy for nucleus-nucleus collisions as indicated by Cleymans [43].
+Indeed, $\sqrt{s_{NN}}\approx10$ GeV is a special energy for $AA$ collisions as indicated by Cleymans~\cite{43}.
 The present work shows that $\sqrt{s}\approx10$ GeV is also a special energy for $pp$ collisions.
 In particular, there is a hill in the excitation functions of $T_0$ and $\beta_T$ in $pp$ collisions due to a given selection of the parameters.
-At this energy (11 GeV more specifically [43]), the final state has the highest net baryon density, a transition from a baryon-dominated to a meson-dominated final state takes place, and the ratios of strange particles to mesons show clear and pronounced maximums [43].
+At this energy (11 GeV more specifically~\cite{43}), the final state has the highest net baryon density, a transition from a baryon-dominated to a meson-dominated final state takes place, and the ratios of strange particles to mesons show clear and pronounced maximums~\cite{43}.
 These properties result in this special energy.

-At 11 GeV, the chemical freeze-out temperature in nucleus-nucleus collisions is about 151 MeV [43], and the present work shows that the kinetic freeze-out temperature in $pp$ collisions is about 105 MeV, extracted from the blast-wave model with Boltzmann-Gibbs statistics.
-If we do not consider the difference between nucleus-nucleus and $pp$ collisions, though cold nuclear effect exists in nucleus-nucleus collisions, the chemical freeze-out happens obviously earlier than the kinetic one.
-According to an ideal fluid consideration, the time evolution of temperature follows $T_f=T_i(\tau_i/\tau_f)^{1/3}$, where $T_i$ ($=300$ MeV) and $\tau_i$ ($=1$ fm) are the initial temperature and proper time respectively [44, 45], and $T_f$ and $\tau_f$ denote the final temperature and time respectively, the chemical and kinetic freeze-outs happen at 7.8 and 23.3 fm respectively.
+At 11 GeV, the chemical freeze-out temperature in $AA$ collisions is about 151 MeV~\cite{43}, and the present work shows that the kinetic freeze-out temperature in $pp$ collisions is about 105 MeV, extracted from the blast-wave fit with Boltzmann distribution.
+If we do not consider the difference between $AA$ and $pp$ collisions, though cold nuclear effect exists in $AA$ collisions, the chemical freeze-out happens obviously earlier than the kinetic one.
+According to an ideal fluid consideration, the time evolution of temperature follows $T_f=T_i(\tau_i/\tau_f)^{1/3}$, where $T_i$ ($=300$ MeV) and $\tau_i$ ($=1$ fm) are the initial temperature and proper time respectively~\cite{44}\cite{45}, and $T_f$ and $\tau_f$ denote the final temperature and time respectively, the chemical and kinetic freeze-outs happen at 7.8 and 23.3 fm respectively.
+It should be noted that in the calculation of $\tau_f$, the Lorentz factor is not considered.
+If we consider the mean Lorentz factor ($\overline{\gamma}\approx5$--6) of charged pions in the rest frame of emission source~\cite{15}--\cite{18}, the value of freeze-out time will be smaller.

 Strictly, $T_0$ ($\beta_T$) obtained from the pion spectra in the present work is less than that averaged by weighting the yields of pions, kaons, protons, and other light particles.
-Fortunately, the fraction of the pion yield in high energy collisions are major ($\sim$85\%).
+Fortunately, the fraction of the pion yield in high energy collisions are major ($\approx85\%$).
 The parameters and their tendencies obtained from the pion spectra are similar to those obtained from the spectra of all light particles.
 To study the excitation functions of $T_0$ and $\beta_T$, it does not matter if we use the spectra of pions instead of all light particles.